praveen889/trip-planner/README.md

 <img src="https://github.com/user-attachments/assets/db29bce8-8bdb-4afe-983c-fd1252b4c3f7" width="200" height="420"> <img src="https://github.com/user-attachments/assets/aa385deb-48e7-474e-a552-4eb9d01fb97b" width="200" height="420"> <img src="https://github.com/user-attachments/assets/3433c90e-602a-4270-aec4-2d5733c058ba" width="200" height="420">

+## Working of this project.

+First, you have to select, what you prefer Mountain or beach.
+Then what you're looking for like Adventure or Relax.
+And then what is your budget like low or medium or high.
+Whatever you select it match to the data and show the respective location.

 ### During Developement of this website.

 For the Gradient Color i use `webgradients.com`, it holds a lot of gradient colour collections.